awsdocs/amazon-workmail-administration-guide/doc_source/add_new_organization.md

 If the existing directory is on\-premises, you must first set up an AD Connector in AWS Directory Service\.
 The AD Connector is used to synchronize your users and groups to the Amazon WorkMail address book and perform user authentication requests\.

-For information about setting up an AD Connector, see [Connecting to Your Existing Directory with AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_directory.html#connect_directory) in the *AWS Directory Service Administration Guide*\.
+For information about setting up an AD Connector, see [Connecting to your existing directory with AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_directory.html#connect_directory) in the *AWS Directory Service Administration Guide*\.

 **To perform a Standard setup**